-- Potential emergency situations and events are to be identified and assessed, and their impact minimized by implementing emergency plans and response procedures including emergency reporting, employee notification and evacuation procedures, worker training and drills. - Emergency drills must be executed at least annually or as required by local law, whichever is more stringent. - Emergency plans should also include appropriate fire detection and suppression equipment, clear and unobstructed egress, adequate exit facilities, contact information for emergency responders, and recovery plans.
+- Potential emergency situations and events are to be identified and assessed, and their impact minimized by implementing emergency plans and response procedures including emergency reporting, employee notification and evacuation procedures, worker training and drills. - Emergency drills shall be executed at least annually or as required by local law, whichever is more stringent.

-- Such plans and procedures shall focus on minimizing harm to life, the environment and property. - 3) Occupational Injury and Illness - Procedures and systems are to be in place to prevent, manage, track and report occupational injury and illness including provisions to: encourage worker reporting; classify and record injury and illness cases, provide necessary medical treatment; investigate cases and implement corrective actions to eliminate their causes, and facilitate the return of workers to work. - 4) Industrial Hygiene - Worker exposure to chemical, biological and physical agents is to be identified, evaluated, and controlled according to the Hierarchy of Controls. - If any potential hazards are identified, opportunities to eliminate and/or reduce the potential hazards should be looked for. - If elimination or reduction of the hazards is not feasible, potential hazards are to be controlled through proper design, engineering and administrative controls.
-When hazards cannot be adequately controlled by such means, workers are to be provided with and use appropriate, well-maintained, personal protective equipment free of charge. - Protective programs shall be ongoing and include educational materials about the risks associated with these hazards. - 5) Physically Demanding Work - Worker exposure to the hazards of physically demanding tasks, including manual material handling and heavy or repetitive lifting, prolonged standing and highly repetitive or forceful assembly tasks is to be identified, evaluated and controlled. - 6) Machine Safeguarding - Production and other machinery shall be evaluated for safety hazards.
-Physical guards, interlocks and barriers are to be provided and properly maintained where machinery presents an injury hazard to workers. - 7) Sanitation, Food, and Housing - Workers are to be provided with ready access to clean toilet facilities, potable water and sanitary food preparation, storage, and eating facilities. - Worker dormitories provided by suppliers or a labor agent are to be maintained to be clean and safe, and provided with appropriate emergency egress, hot water for bathing and showering, adequate lighting heat and ventilation, individually secured accommodations for storing personal and valuable items, and reasonable personal space along with reasonable entry and exit privileges. - 8) Health and Safety Communication - Suppliers shall provide workers with appropriate workplace health and safety information and training in the language of the worker or in a language the worker can understand for all identified workplace hazards that workers are exposed to, including but not limited to mechanical, electrical, chemical, fire, and physical hazards.
+- Emergency plans shall also include appropriate fire detection and suppression equipment, clear and unobstructed egress, adequate exit facilities, contact information for emergency responders, and recovery plans. - Such plans and procedures shall focus on minimizing harm to life, the environment and property.

+3) Occupational Injury and Illness

+- Procedures and systems shall be in place to prevent, manage, track and report occupational injuries and illnesses including provisions to encourage worker reporting, classify and record injury and illness cases, provide necessary medical treatment; investigate cases and implement corrective actions to eliminate their causes, and facilitate the return of workers to work. - Suppliers shall allow workers to remove themselves from imminent harm, and not return until the situation is mitigated, without fear of retaliation.

+4) Industrial Hygiene

+- Worker exposure to chemical, biological and physical agents shall be identified, evaluated, and controlled according to the Hierarchy of Controls. - When hazards cannot be adequately controlled, workers shall be provided with and use appropriate, well-maintained, personal protective equipment free of charge. - Suppliers shall provide workers with safe and healthy working environments, which shall be maintained through ongoing, systematic monitoring of workers' health and working environments. - Suppliers shall provide occupational health monitoring to routinely evaluate if workers' health is being harmed from occupational exposures. - Protective occupational health programs shall be ongoing and include educational materials about the risks associated with exposure to workplace hazards.

+5) Physically Demanding Work

+Worker exposure to the hazards of physically demanding tasks, including manual material handling and heavy or repetitive lifting, prolonged standing and highly repetitive or forceful assembly tasks shall be identified, evaluated, and controlled.

+6) Machine Safeguarding

+■ Production and other machinery shall be evaluated for safety hazards.
+Physical guards, interlocks and barriers shall be provided and properly maintained where machinery presents an injury hazard to workers.

+7) Sanitation, Food, and Housing

+- Workers shall be provided with ready access to clean toilet facilities, potable water and sanitary food preparation, storage, and eating facilities. - Worker dormitories provided by suppliers or a labor agent are to be maintained to be clean and safe, and provided with appropriate emergency egress, hot water for bathing and showering, adequate lighting heat and ventilation, individually secured accommodations for storing personal and valuable items, and reasonable personal space along with reasonable entry and exit privileges.

+8) Health and Safety Communication

-- Health and safety related information shall be clearly posted in the facility or placed in a location identifiable and accessible by workers. - Training is provided to all workers prior to the beginning of work and regularly thereafter. - Workers shall be encouraged to raise any health safety concerns without retaliation.
+- Suppliers shall provide workers with appropriate workplace health and safety information and training in the language of the worker or in a language the worker can understand for all identified workplace hazards that workers are exposed to, including but not limited to mechanical, electrical, chemical, fire, and physical hazards. - Health and safety related information shall be clearly posted in the facility or placed in a location identifiable and accessible by workers.
+Health information and training shall include content on specific risks to relevant demographics, such as gender and age, if applicable. - Training shall be provided to all workers prior to the beginning of work and regularly thereafter. - Workers shall be encouraged to raise any health and safety concerns without retaliation.